Lost-Outpost/Telsera/GAMEPLAY.md

 - [Simple Scroll Transcribing](nexusmods.com/skyrimspecialedition/mods/73450) - Adds scroll transcription stations to court wizard's environments and the Arcaneum

-- [Natura](nexusmods.com/skyrimspecialedition/mods/77826) - New Nature themed spells balanced similarly to Mysticism and new Spriggan types
+- [Natura](nexusmods.com/skyrimspecialedition/mods/77826) - New nature themed spells balanced similarly to Mysticism and new Spriggan types

 - [Lunaris](nexusmods.com/skyrimspecialedition/mods/80852) - New moon spells that act as a counterpart of sun spells, balanced similar to Mysticism

+- [Abyss](https://www.nexusmods.com/skyrimspecialedition/mods/83329) - New shadow spells designed to be balanced around vanilla spells, designed to be used with Mysticism and Adamant

 - [Canis Hysteria - The Werewolf Disease](https://www.nexusmods.com/skyrimspecialedition/mods/52397) - Adds a new contractible lycanthrope disease